AMA Did You Handcuff The Police On The Kaneshie – Mamprobi Road ?

 I parked my vehicle and proceeded to the event grounds to take some photos and turned within minutes to the Sempe School Pack which was lying idle!
 At that point I froze and began to wonder: what the heck is this nonsense!
 Can this country ever move forward beyond this indiscipline?

 I returned in the evening- around 7 pm to a rather noisy music blowing through the community with the road still blocked.
-At that point, I felt something was so wrong!
-Soliloquizing, I drove to the Mamprobi Police station to enquire if the organizers had “permit”.
+At that point I felt something was so wrong!
+Soliloquizing, I drove to the Mamprobi Police station to enquire if the organisers had “permit”.

 The police told me they had witnessed the event in the morning and said were “astonished” when learnt that the organizers had secured permit from AMA to perpetrate the indiscipline on such a major road, a situation which certainly runs contrary to their By-laws and that was not the first time such indiscipline has occurred.